-The recovery equipment must be in good working order and come with a set of instructions for proper usage.
-Furthermore, the equipment should be suitable for safely recovering flammable refrigerants.
+The recovery equipment shall be in good working order with a set of instructions concerning the equipment that is at hand and shall be suitable for the recovery of the flammable refrigerant.
 If in doubt, the manufacturer should be consulted.
 In addition, a set of calibrated weighing scales shall be available and in good working order.
-Hoses shall be complete with leak-free disconnect couplings and in good condition.
+Hoses shall be complete with leak-free disconnect couplings and in good condition